A topic from the subject of Biochemistry in Chemistry.

 • Glycolysis is an enzymatic breakdown of glucose into two molecules of pyruvate.

-• The citric acid cycle, also known as the Krebs cycle, is an eight-step process that oxidizes pyruvate to carbon dioxide and water.
+• The citric acid cycle, also known as the Krebs cycle or tricarboxylic acid (TCA) cycle, is an eight-step process that oxidizes pyruvate (after conversion to Acetyl-CoA) to carbon dioxide and water.

-• Both glycolysis and the citric acid cycle yield energy in the form of ATP.
+• Both glycolysis and the citric acid cycle yield energy in the form of ATP, NADH, and FADH2.
+These reduced electron carriers then feed into the electron transport chain for further ATP production.

 Overview

-Glycolysis is the first step in the cellular respiration process.
+Glycolysis is the first step in cellular respiration.
 It occurs in the cytosol of cells and breaks down glucose into two molecules of pyruvate.
 The overall reaction of glycolysis is:

 Glucose + 2 NAD+ + 2 ADP + 2 Pi → 2 Pyruvate + 2 NADH + 2 H+ + 2 ATP

-The citric acid cycle takes place in the mitochondrial matrix.
-It oxidizes pyruvate to carbon dioxide and water and generates energy in the form of ATP and NADH.
-The overall reaction of the citric acid cycle is:
+The citric acid cycle (Krebs cycle/TCA cycle) takes place in the mitochondrial matrix (in eukaryotes).
+It oxidizes pyruvate (after its conversion to Acetyl-CoA via pyruvate dehydrogenase complex) to carbon dioxide and water, generating energy in the form of ATP, NADH, and FADH2.
+The overall reaction of the citric acid cycle per Acetyl-CoA is:

 Acetyl-CoA + 3 NAD+ + FAD + GDP + Pi → 2 CO2 + 3 NADH + FADH2 + GTP

 Overall, glycolysis and the citric acid cycle are essential processes for cellular respiration.
-They provide energy in the form of ATP and reduce electron carriers that are used in oxidative phosphorylation.
+They provide energy in the form of ATP and reduced electron carriers (NADH and FADH2) that are crucial for oxidative phosphorylation, the final stage of cellular respiration which generates the majority of ATP.

 Glycolysis and the Citric Acid Cycle